gaspare-mascolino/knowledge/docs/pages/music.md

 5. Delete Resonance between 1000Hz-3000Hz, short bell to analyze and down the frequency in that point.

 6. Compression: Ratio 4:1, Release fast.
-Using it in order to increase the loudness lower the peak or gained headroom (optical compressor for vocal) (Middle-Low tracks)
+Using it in order to increase the loudness lower the peak or gained headroom (optical compressor for vocal) (Middle-Low tracks) -> Loudness in input equal to the Loudness in output with a pick less taller.

 7. Demasking, free some frequencies take from other instruments (EQ linear with subtraction technique):
   - clean up with low-pass and high pass filter